 - It's slower than lightweight libraries or dedicated scrapers

-- It's resource-intensive due to the use of real browsers
+- It's resource-intensive due to the use of a real browser

-Here's a quick example of how to use Playwright to scrape a website using Chromium:
+Here's a quick example of how to use Playwright to scrape a website using Chromium.
+Playwright controls a real browser, which ensures accurate scraping of dynamic and JavaScript-heavy sites:

 from playwright.sync_api import sync_playwright, Playwright